 Enable this property to make the Receive Global Illumination property appear.

-If you do not enable Contribute Global Illumination, the GameObject registers as non-static, the Static checkbox for the GameObject doesn’t have a checkmark, and Receive Global Illumination is grayed out.
+If you do not enable Contribute Global Illumination, the GameObject registers as non-static, the Static checkbox at the top of the inspector doesn’t have a mark, and Receive Global Illumination is grayed out.
 The GameObject then receives Global Illumination from Light Probes.

-If you’ve selected Lightmaps under Receive Global Illumination, the Lightmapping section appears.
-If you’ve also enabled Realtime Global Illumination Project (menu: Window > Rendering > Lighting Settings), additional properties appear in the Lightmapping section, including UV properties, as shown here:
+If you have enabled the properties mentioned in the Exposing advanced settings) section, the Lightmapping section appears.
+If you also enable Realtime Global Illumination (menu: Window > Rendering > Lighting Settings), additional properties appear in the Lightmapping section, including UV properties, as shown here:

 |Scale in Lightmap||Specify the relative size of the GameObject’s UVs within a lightmap.
 A value of 0 results in the GameObject not being lightmapped, but it still contributes to lighting other GameObjects in the Scene.
 A value greater than 1.0 increases the number of pixels (the lightmap resolution) used for this GameObject, while a value less than 1.0 decreases it.